Continuous-Variable Quantum Teleportation Using Microwave Enabled Plasmonic Graphene Waveguide: Continuous variable Teleportation

 where $\mathcal{Z} =\text{diag}(1,-1)$.

 Moreover, the upper bound set by the entanglement on the fidelity of the CV teleportation, optimized over the local operations, is given by \cite{mari}:

 where $E_{\mathcal{N}}$ is the logarithmic negativity of the two-mode entanglement shared between Alice and Bob.
+In our case, the entangled resource shared by Alice and Bob is a CV Gaussian state with zero mean $\vec{d}_{ch}=0$.
+It then follows that the additional displacement that Bob is performing on his side to balance the channel displacement is also zero (i.e., $\mu=0$).

 The corresponding quantum teleportation of an unknown optical coherent state using the obtained squeezed-state entanglement is shown in Fig.\ref{fig2}.
-In Fig.\ref{fig2}(a), we plot the teleportation fidelity of a coherent state as function of the effective coupling $\mathcal{G}_2$, considering the microwave thermal population $n_m=10$ and having the coupling $\mathcal{G}_3= 0.2\omega_m$.
+In Fig.\ref{fig2}(a), we plot the teleportation fidelity of a coherent state as function of the effective coupling $\mathcal{G}_2$, considering the microwave thermal population $n_m=10$ and having the coupling $\mathcal{G}_3= 0.2\omega_m$ in the absence (solid blue curves) and presence (dashed blue curves) of optical path losses.
 It can be seen from Fig.\ref{fig2}(a) that the maximum value of the fidelity (blue curve) is achieved when $\mathcal{G}_2=0.18 \omega_m$ and $\mathcal{G}_3=0.2\omega_m$.
 This is the same condition obtained for the optimal entanglement in Fig.\ref{fig1}(a).
-Moreover, we observed that the maximum value of the fidelity (red curve) adheres the upper bound, defined in Eq.(\ref{eb}).
+Moreover, we observed that the maximum value of the fidelity (red curves) adheres the upper bound, defined in Eq.(\ref{eb}).
 In Fig.\ref{fig2}(b), we also study the teleportation fidelity for an unknown coherent state as function of the microwave thermal excitation $n_m$ while considering $\mathcal{G}_3=0.2\omega_m$ and $\mathcal{G}_2=0.18\omega_m$.
-Interestingly, it is found that the proposed teleportation is very robust against the microwave thermal population.
-For example, the teleportation fidelity is above $2/3$ even for $n_m=1000$.
-This is a realization of quantum teleportation of an unknown coherent state $|\alpha\rangle$ entering the device as Alice wants to teleport to Bob.
-It is worth mentioning that for secure quantum teleportation of coherent state, a fidelity grater then the threshold fidelity $F_{thr}=2/3$ is required, which is impossible to reach without the use of entanglement.
+Interestingly, it is found that the proposed teleportation is very robust against the microwave thermal population and optical losses.
+For example, the teleportation fidelity is above $2/3$ even for $n_m\approx500$ and $\eta_0=0.9$ at a distance $L=20 \mathrm{km}$ with $\Gamma =0.005 \mathrm{dB/km}$ for clean day in free space.
+In low noise fiber optics this is equalvent to $7 \mathrm{km}$ with attenuation $0.16 \mathrm{dB/km}$ \cite{Afzelius}.This is a realization of quantum teleportation of an unknown coherent state $|\alpha\rangle$ entering the device as Alice and is being teleported to Bob.
+It is worth mentioning that for secure quantum teleportation of coherent state, a fidelity grater then the threshold fidelity $F_{thr}=2/3$ is required, which is unreachable without the use of entanglement. \\\\